OniReimu/practera_provider/README.md

 Vagrantfile is about containers.

-DockerHostVagrantfile is about Host VM that is called in each container.
+DockerHostVagrantfile is about Host VM that is running the docker containers.
+Host VM will be called by each container when container is being created.